Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Higher-order averaging of control-affine systems via chronological calculus

-\begin{remark} {From Lemma 1:} \begin{itemize} \item {The existence of $p^*$ enables us to perform averaging without choosing a particular value for $p^*$.
-The substitution $\epsilon = \omega^{p^*-1}$ in the averaged system eliminates the presence of $p^*$ (as shown later in the proof and results of Theorem \ref{thm:mainthm_main}).} \item One can deduce from \eqref{eqn:averaging_lemma} the reason why the assumption $p_i \in (0,1)$ is needed which is emphasized in Lemma 1 but was provided in literature without much justification.
-That is, as $\omega \rightarrow \infty$, $p_i \in (0,1)$ guarantees that the right-hand side of \eqref{eqn:averaging_lemma} go to 0. \item {It is worth noting that a close observation to the above was made in \cite{https://doi.org/10.1002/rnc.3886} that the power of $\omega$ in the ESC perturbation has to be less than 1, so for example, for a system with non-affine control input $u^m$ it is shown that the amplitude of the ESC feedback should be of the form $\omega^{1/2m}$ with positive $m$.} \end{itemize} \end{remark} Moving forward, we denote $\bm{f}(\bm{x},\tau;\epsilon$) by $\bm{f}_\tau$. { \begin{proposition} If we choose $p^*$ such that $0<max\{p_i\}\leq p^*<1$, then $\epsilon \bm{f}_\tau=O(\epsilon)$. \end{proposition} \textit{Proof:} To show $\epsilon \bm{f}_\tau =O(\epsilon)$, one needs to show that $|\epsilon \bm{f}_\tau|/\epsilon <\infty$ as $\epsilon\rightarrow 0$ (or $\omega \rightarrow \infty$).
+which is the general averaging canonical form in \eqref{eqn:dynamics_chrono_intro}. \end{proof} \begin{remark} {From \xref{TeXFolio:lem1}:} \begin{itemize} \item {The existence of $p^{*}$ enables us to perform averaging without choosing a particular value for $p^{*}$.
+The substitution $\epsilon = \omega^{p^{*}-1}$ in the averaged system eliminates the presence of $p^{*}$ (as shown later in the proof and results of \xref{thm:mainthm_main}).} \item One can deduce from \eqref{eqn:averaging_lemma} the reason why the assumption $p_i \in (0,1)$ is needed which is emphasized in \xref{TeXFolio:lem1} but was provided in literature without much justification.
+That is, as $\omega \rightarrow \infty$, $p_i \in (0,1)$ guarantees that the right-hand side of \eqref{eqn:averaging_lemma} goes to 0. \item {It is worth noting that a close observation to the above was made in \cite{https://doi.org/10.1002/rnc.3886} that the power of $\omega$ in the ESC perturbation has to be less than 1, so for example, for a system with non-affine control input $u^m$ it is shown that the amplitude of the ESC feedback should be of the form $\omega^{1/2m}$ with positive $m$.} \end{itemize} \end{remark} Moving forward, we denote $\bm{f}\stmdp{(}\bm{x},\tau;\epsilon$) by $\bm{f}_\tau$. { \begin{proposition} If we choose $p^{*}$ such that $0<max\{p_i\}\leq p^{*}<1$, then $\epsilon \bm{f}_\tau=O(\epsilon)$. \end{proposition} \begin{proof} To show $\epsilon \bm{f}_\tau =O(\epsilon)$, one needs to show that $\svert \epsilon \bm{f}_\tau\svert /\epsilon <\infty$ as $\epsilon\rightarrow 0$ (or $\omega \rightarrow \infty$).
 Now,